 Rashad Roberts, a political science major from Osceola, Arkansas, lost his mother to cancer during one of the most pivotal points of his life.
-He was a senior in high school contemplating whether he would serve in the armed forces or head to college.
+He was a senior in high school, contemplating whether he would serve in the U.S. Army or obtain a college degree.
 Continue reading “Graduating student tackles two career fields”

 University of Arkansas at Little Rock staff members were honored during the April 20 Staff Achievement Awards Ceremony at the Donaghey College of Engineering and Information Technology.
 Continue reading “Staff members honored for achievements”